Glen Bennett: Political career

+During the 2023 New Zealand general election, Bennett was unseated by National Party candidate David MacLeod, who won by a margin of 6,991 votes.

+On 20 February 2024, Grant Robertson announced that he would be retiring from Parliament in March 2024 to assume the position of Vice-Chancellor of the University of Otago.
+Since Robertson was a list candidate, Bennett re-entered Parliament on the Labour Party list as next in line.
+Bennett assumed the economic development and associate energy portfolios after re-entering Parliament.

+On 8 March 2025, Bennett gained the tourism and hospitality portfolio during a shadow cabinet reshuffle.
+He lost the economic development and associate energy portfolios.
+On 11 March 2025, he was appointed Senior Whip of the Labour Party.

 Personal life

 Bennett is openly gay, and became engaged to fiancé Jon O'Neill after a proposal on stage at a Troy Kingi concert in New Plymouth.
-During the 2020 campaign, Bennett was accosted by a member of the public about his sexuality, which led to Andrew Little stepping in to stop the abuse.
-After being delayed twice due to the COVID-19 pandemic, Bennett and O'Neill were married in Parliament on 8 February 2021, the day before Bennett's maiden speech.
+During the 2020 general election campaign, Bennett was accosted by a member of the public about his sexuality, which led to Andrew Little's stepping in to stop the abuse.
+After being delayed twice due to the COVID-19 pandemic, Bennett and O'Neill were married at Parliament on 8 February 2021, the day before Bennett's maiden speech.